ADL Across the Country

 Regional Offices and the Latino Community

-- The ADL Boston's New England Latino Leaders Mission to Israel will take place from December 7-16.
+- The ADL Boston's New England Latino Leaders Mission to Israel took place from December 7-16.
+Read about the mission in an article published in El Mundo newspaper.

-- On December 11, ADL Orange County and the Mexican Consulate of Santa Ana will show a screening of the documentary "Visa al Paraiso" about Gilberto Bosques, a Mexican Ambassador in France who in the late 1930's embarked on a misison to rescue thousands of Spaniards and Jews.
+- On December 11, ADL Orange County and the Mexican Consulate of Santa Ana showed a screening of the documentary "Visa al Paraiso" about Gilberto Bosques, a Mexican Ambassador in France who in the late 1930's embarked on a misison to rescue thousands of Spaniards and Jews.

 - ADL Philadelphia's Next Generation Leadership presented "A Nation of Immigrants: The Human Face of Immigration Reform" to honor America's history as a nation of immigrants.